Using Claude/AI to hunt down my eczema trigger

 Dishwasher is something that came to me last night, would have never thought about it.

 Rinse-aid residue left on the dishes and glasses that touch my mouth all day.
-It fits the pattern (my lips flare first) and it's exactly the kind of invisible daily contact you'd never suspect.
+It fits the pattern (my lips flare first) and it's exactly the kind of invisible daily contact I'd never suspect.
 It even flagged that one of the products I was using to treat the skin might be quietly keeping it going, which is a special kind of annoying.

-Here's the beat that made this worth writing about.
 After the app was built, I pointed a crowd of agents at my own tool:

 Spawn 7–10 analysis agents with different backgrounds, plus 5 data and statistics experts, and have them pressure-test the tool.

-I expected a pat on the back.
-Instead they pushed back, hard and unanimously.
+The agents pushed back, hard and unanimously.
 Their verdict: the neat little correlations the app produces can badly mislead you (things that drift together, effects that run backwards, skin that was going to calm down anyway).
 The only real evidence is the controlled experiment, changing one thing at a time and watching.
 The tracking just organizes the guessing until then.

 Where it stands